 When calculating future medical expenses, the proof has to include sufficient detail to make it possible to ascertain roughly what that future care will cost.

 To recover future medical expenses, economists, financial planners, life planning experts, and vocational professionals are often called upon in personal injury cases to project the costs of these services.

 Accurately calculating the future loss of earnings can greatly affect the damages awarded to a client in an accident claim by an insurance company.
 Before settling with the insurance company we consider additional long-term losses.

 Calculating wages lost immediately following the accident is a generally straightforward process.
 In the event of a catastrophic injury, a client may not be able to return to their chosen profession, or in the worst-case scenario, a permanent disability may preclude the possibility of any gainful employment.

 When it comes to placing a value of lost future earnings, bringing purely speculative figures to a negotiating table, or into a courtroom, can be counterproductive.

-At Emroch & Kilduff, LLP, we understand the importance of proving the value of lost future earnings based on:
+At Emroch & Kilduff, LLP, we understand the importance of being able to prove future medical costs and future earnings based on:

 - The client’s present age and educational background